Robust Inference on Infinite and Growing Dimensional Time Series Regression: Chow Test in Growing and Infinite-Order Regression

-where $\mathcal{F}_{t-1}$ denotes the filtration up to time $t-1$.
-In the nonparametric regression, $\mathcal{F}_{t-1}$ typically consists of a finite number of observable covariates $z_{t}$.
+We consider the issue of testing for a structural break at a known point in the conditional mean function of $y_{t}$ given the information available up to $ t-1$, ie $E\left( y_{t}|\mathcal{F}_{t-1}\right) , $ where $\mathcal{F}_{t-1}$ denotes the filtration up to time $t-1$.
+In nonparametric regression, $\mathcal{F}_{t-1}$ typically consists of a finite number of observable covariates $z_{t}$.
 In the context of the infinite order autoregressive AR$\left( \infty \right) $ model, $\mathcal{F}_{t-1}$ is the collection of all the lagged dependent variables, $\left\{y_{t-j}\right\}_{j\geq 1}$.
-Alternatively, it can be viewed as a genuine high-dimensional regression model which may contain an infinite number of covariates.
-We allow for array structure but we do not introduce further notation to denote it.
+Alternatively, it can be viewed as a genuine high-dimensional regression model which may contain an infinite number of covariates and their lags.
+We allow for array structure but we do not introduce further notation to denote it unless necessary.